rageel/furry-game/README.md

 # furry-game

 Furry moves on the board and earns points when he meets the coin.

-JavaScript game with the use of ES6 classes and methods, x and y position and keyboard events.
+JavaScript game with the use of ES6 classes and methods, keyboard events, x and y position on the board.

+Technologies used:
+- JavaScript, ES6, HTML, CSS, Webpack.